Ten-lined June beetle: Description

 They are relatively large in size, some growing to sizes as large as 1.5 inches (3 cm) or more.
 As in other members of this genus, the males have large distinctive antennae consisting of several lamellate plates, which they close up when threatened.
 The antennae are used to detect pheromones emitted by the females.
 The wing covers (elytra) have four long white stripes and one short stripe each.
+Said short stripe appears to look like the other eight stripes until the elytra open up, revealing the line to be two, smaller lines rather than one large line.
 The underside of the thorax is covered with brownish hairs.